airalab/robonomics-wiki/docs/robonomics-test-network-manual.md

 ```

 ## Network launch
-Now need to connect to all nodes, enable and start the **robonomics.service** unit:
+Now connect to all nodes, enable and start the **robonomics.service** unit:
 ```
 $  \
 for IP in `ls -l ./uploads/ | grep '^d' | awk '{print $9}'`; do \